GEANT/nomad_cni/README.md

 * currently only IPv4 is supported
 * only `macvlan` plugin is supported (is a different plugin needed?)
-* vlxlan interfaces are brought up by a systemd service, but a link failure is not detected by this service (there is a cron job to ensure that the network interfaces are up)
 * unit test is always on my mind, but it's not yet ready.
 Changelog is also missing